ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/juniper_mist.md

 ## Known Issues

-**Routing table** -- In the current setup there is no routing table for API endpoints so it is being created only from directly connected routes.
+**Routing table** -- In the current setup, there is no routing table for API endpoints, so it is being created only from the directly connected routes.

 **ARP table** -- Cannot be fetched in the current setup as the API endpoint requires higher privileges.

 **Rate limiting** -- The current rate limiting is [5000 API calls per hour](https://www.mist.com/documentation/api-rate-limiting/) and is reset at the hourly boundary.
-This can affect discovery speed and accuracy (some device might not be discovered).
+This can affect discovery speed and accuracy (some devices might not be discovered).
 If you need more information, please contact Juniper support at support@mist.com.